vignankamarthi/Claude-Parallel-AI-Bridge/README.md

 ### Quick Research (Sync)

-For fast, low-cost queries (no approval required, returns immediately):
+For fast, low-cost queries (no approval required, completes in 5-60s):

 ```
 Use the quick_research tool to answer:
 "What is OAuth 2.1?"
 ```

+Returns immediately with basic metadata and answer.
+Synchronous - blocks until complete (5-60s).

 ### Task Status